 Alabama’s inmate and convict records are publicly available thanks to their open records law.
 Inmate records generally include the name, gender, date of birth, crime, sentence, mugshot, bail, bond and other trial information.

-How to Search for Jail or Prison Inmate & Records in Alabama
+How To Search for Jail & Prison Inmate Records in Alabama

-Lastly, the Bureau of Prisons (BOP) has an inmate lookup tool to search prisons nationwide.
+Lastly, the Federal Bureau of Prisons (BOP) has an inmate lookup tool to search prisons nationwide.

-How to Visit Inmates in Alabama Jails or Prisons
+How To Visit Inmates in Alabama’s Jails or Prisons

 To visit inmates in an Alabama Correctional Facility, visitors must adhere to the rules within the DOC’s Administrative Regulation AR 303 or their visitation policy, submit the application on the last page of AR 303, and of course, know which prison the inmate is in.7